 As someone who earns money online, I use a Wise digital bank account to receive my funds, but I can’t simply ‘tap and go’ in Argentina with my Wise card.
 Not unless I want to pay double for every transaction.

 You see, Argentina has an ‘official’ exchange rate set by the Government and un-official ‘blue dollar’ exchange rate.
 Along with 30 or more other different dollar exchange rates.
-Trust me when I say that you know nothing about currency and exchange rates until you’ve lived in Argentina.
+Trust me when I say that you know nothing about currency and exchange rates, until you’ve lived in Argentina.
 They even have a ‘Cold Play Dollar’ for international concerts and a ‘Qatar Dollar’ for foreign sporting events!

 The official exchange rate is what the Argentine Government say’s the peso is worth and the ‘blue dollar’ (dólar blue) is what everyone else say’s the peso is worth.
 The official rates are what XE.com shows you.
 And the real exchange rate is what you can check on ‘dolarhoy’.

 So, with multiple exchange rates and no easy electronic payment method, what’s a foreigner to do in Argentina?
-Easy, receive payments into something like Wise and use Western Union like an ATM to get cash when you need it.
+Easy, receive payments into something like Wise and then use Western Union like an ATM to get cash when you need it.

 It really is that simple.
 And it’s what I’ve been doing for years.
-Just remember to take a backpack to collect your cash if you send yourself $500 USD or more via western Union.
+Just remember to take a backpack to collect your cash if you send yourself $500 USD or more, via western Union.

 Buying Real Estate In Argentina To Stay Longer